 Yes, I’m one of the co-founders of Lix and you are on the Lix blog, so of course we are on this list.
 That’s not the only reason we’re here, though.
 Lots of companies on the market offer email discovery for lead generation, but this isn’t a blog about email finders – this is about sales intelligence tools.
 Lix fits into this category where others don’t, because of the intelligence we apply to the data we find.

 For example, our People search exports are all augmented by AI.
 Utilising our world-class database, our machine learning models are trained to recognise cues in profile text and social interactions in order to categorise users by job function and ascertain their seniority level.
 Your team can export up to 10,000 rows of augmented data every single day.
 We also extract more data points from LinkedIn than anyone else, meaning you don’t have to switch between multiple apps to enrich your contact data.
+Combine this with 98% accurate validated emails and you’ve got a powerful prospecting tool.

 Of course, I am bias – so please give it a try and see for yourself.
 We offer 50 free leads per month on our freemium plan (which is also more than anyone else on the market, #bragging).